msampathkumar/datadriven/Project Submission.md

 * subvillage, 19288
 * scheme_nam, 2697

-For these columns as we look into details we have observed that most of the data has lots cardinality issue and here are some stats collected for these columns.
+For these columns as we look into details we have observed that most of the data has lots of cardinality issues and here are some stats collected for these columns.

 * funder:
     * 100.0 percentage of DATA coverage mean, 1881 (in number) groups